owlbarn/tutorial/book/linear-algebra/README.md

 val c : float = 1622.99938385651058
 ```

-It's condition number for inversion is much larger than one.
+Its condition number for inversion is much larger than one.
 Therefore, a small change in $A$ should leads to a large change of $A^{-1}$.

 ```text
 # let a' = Linalg.D.inv a